dberliner/ILI9341-STM32F072B/README.md

 ## Note on speed ##

-Full screen writes take about 600ms, mostly due to SPI/DMA overhead.
-This is a pretty hard limitation becuase the LCD does not accept pixel data in a format smaller than 16 bits per pixel.
+Full screen writes take about 600ms if dealing with arbitrary pixels.
+The bottleneck here is the speed of memory writes, a buffer transfered via the DMA repetitively (to draw a pattern or solid color) will alow for ~3fps.